rellermeyer/TUD-DistributedSystems/docs/report.md

 After that the protocol starts.

 As we're implementing a commit protocol which is based on messages, it makes sense to use a framework for passing messages.
-As we are restricted to Scala and akka seems to be one of the most-used frameworks (actor framework) for that purpose, we chose to use that.
+As we are restricted to Scala and **Akka** seems to be one of the most-used frameworks (actor framework) for that purpose, we chose to use that.
 We decided against directly implementing participants and coordinators as a FSM as our team is more familiar with more imperative programming.
 Furthermore, in the beginning we were not sure if we understood all parts of the paper.

 ### View Changes